DiogoCoelho98/yelpcamp/README.md

 ## Decisions and some Considerations
 - I decided to use Cloudinary because it serves as a cornerstone for managing and optimizing images in a cloud-based environment.
 By leveraging Cloudinary's services, the application simplifies the upload, storage, transformation, and delivery of media assets.
 This capability is essential for efficiently handling user-generated content such as campground photos and ensuring optimal visual presentation.

+- Multer and multer-storage-cloudinary are crucial for handling file uploads within the application.
+Multer provides middleware for processing multipart/form-data, while multer-storage-cloudinary integrates Multer with Cloudinary for seamless upload and storage of files in the cloud.
+This setup streamlines file management processes and enhances scalability by offloading storage to a cloud-based service.

 - For session management, connect-mongo was chosen to store session data persistently in MongoDB.
 This ensures seamless user sessions across server restarts or crashes, maintaining user authentication states and enhancing application reliability.